Last updated on January 20th, 2023 at 06:18 pm

 Lastly, Dubia roaches are a better food source.
 Not only do they contain almost double the protein of crickets, but they also have a much softer exoskeleton.
 This makes them easier for your beardie to digest.
 In turn, there is less of a chance of impaction with Dubias than with crickets.

 Furthermore, Dubias are higher in calcium (source).
 This mineral is important for your beardie’s health.
 Overall, they are simply more nutritious and easier to digest.
 It seems like a win-win to us!

 If you couldn’t already tell, our preference for a feeder insect for our bearded dragon is Dubia roaches.
 They are superior to crickets in almost every way.
 If you can get over the stigma of roaches in general, you should definitely consider Dubia roaches as a primary protein source for your beloved bearded dragon!

-Should I breed instead of buy?
+Should I breed Dubia roaches instead of buying them?

 While we haven’t started breeding Dubia roaches yet, we plan to soon.
 We’ve done a ton of research, and YouTube is full of quality tutorials on how to do this.
-If you have a place to keep the bin, it seems like a no brainer to us.
+If you have a place to keep the bin, it seems like a no-brainer to us.

 Where to buy Dubia roaches?

-What size Dubia roaches to buy?
+What size Dubia roaches should we buy?